RenderKit/embree/readme.txt

 You need at least Intel Compiler 11.1 or GCC 4.4 to enable AVX and Intel Compiler 12.1 or GCC 4.7 to enable AVX2.

-If you want to compile Embree for Xeon Phi[TM] you need the Intel Compiler.
+If you want to compile Embree for Xeon Phi[TM] you need the Intel Compiler and have to enable the XEON_PHI_ISA option in CMake.
 Enabling the buffer stride feature reduces performance for building spatial hierarchies on Xeon Phi[TM].

 == Compiling Embree on Windows  ==